-Related degrees are available, for example Buckinghamshire New University offers a BSc (Hons) in Air Transport with Commercial Pilot Training, but this degree is not essential to become an airline pilot, and costs for the flight training are on top of the normal degree costs.
+Related degrees are available, for example Buckinghamshire New University offers a BSc (Hons) in Air Transport with Commercial Pilot Training, but these aren't essential to become an airline pilot and costs for the flight training are on top of the normal degree costs.

 These courses can help start you off in flying as they typically cover the theoretical work you'll need for a private pilot's licence.
-Flying lessons may be available but they will be at an additional cost.
+Flying lessons may be available but they'll be at an additional cost.

 In order to work as an airline (commercial) pilot you must hold an Airline Transport Pilot Licence (ATPL).
 This qualification is known as a 'frozen ATPL' and becomes 'unfrozen' when a certain number of hours and experience have been achieved.

-It is important when considering routes into the career, that you choose the right one for you.
-The two main ways to achieve an ATPL are via the following paths:
+It's important, when considering routes into the career, that you choose the right one for you.
+The two main ways to achieve an ATPL are as follows:

 - Modular training - this is offered by the same training providers and covers the same topics and examinations as the integrated route but can be carried out in chunks, allowing you to complete sections as you can afford them and work in between if needed.
 The theory side of the course can be completed as either a full-time classroom course or as a distance-learning course so you can work at the same time.
 The modular training may be more appealing if you can't afford the more expensive integrated course.
 Check the requirements for entry onto the modular route, as you may need to hold a private pilot licence and have completed 150 hours of flying before you can start the practical flying aspect of the course.
 Although a cheaper option, the modular route is still expensive and involves more self-study.